 Matt Carlson began studying Nami Ryu in 2008 while living in Seattle.
-He has been an instructor under Josh Ross sensei at Sato Bu Kan since 2016.
-Upon moving to Michigan, Josh Ross sensei sponsored him to start a study group under Josh's direction, as an extension of his role in that dojo.
+He first started teaching under Josh Ross Sensei at Sato Bu Kan since 2016.
+Upon moving to Michigan, he opened Tonbo dojo and has been instructing here since 2021.

 His martial arts studies include Okinawan karate and kickboxing, and more recently includes Systema, western broadsword, and pugilistic boxing.